 In Fushigi Yuugi, Miaka is told to remove her clothes as part of a test to see if she is worthy to receive an object of power; she starts stripping, but stops while still wearing a one-piece undergarment and says "This is the limit of what the broadcast code allows."

 Notoriously, the final episode of Excel♥Saga was designed specifically to violate the standards of Tokyo Air Check (the Japanese version of the BS&P).
 Everything down to the length of the episode (one minute longer than normal) was designed to make it impossible to air.
-The episode was titled, appropriately, "Going Too Far" (and indeed, it didn't make the air in Japan; it ended up a Baker's Dozen).
+The episode was titled, appropriately, "Going Too Far" (and indeed, it didn't make the air in Japan; it ended up a Bonus Episode).

 Implied for dark humor in the graphic novel The Dark Knight Returns, when the news airs the Mutant Leader's ultimatum to Batman, but declares it "unfit for broadcast" past "...and then I'll find your new cop — your woman cop — and I will-"